Pacing Equilibrium in First-Price Auction Markets: Algorithms via Convex Programming

 \section{Algorithms via Convex Programming}

 We now turn to computing the \fppe corresponding to an instance and adapt a well-known method for competitive equilibria.
-Solutions to the Eisenberg-Gale convex program for Fisher markets with quasi-linear utilities correspond exactly to \fppe in our setting. \citet{cole2017convex} give the following primal convex program (as well as a dual not included here) for computing a solution to a Fisher market with quasi-linear utilities.
+Solutions to the Eisenberg-Gale convex program for Fisher markets with quasi-linear utilities correspond exactly to \fppe in our setting. \citet{cole2017convex} give the following primal and dual convex programs for computing a solution to a Fisher market with quasi-linear utilities.

-The variables $x_{ij}$ denote the amount of item $j$ that bidder $i$ wins, $\delta_i$ being nonzero denotes bidder~$i$ saving some of their budget, and $u_i$ denotes a measure of utility for bidder $i$ (exactly their utility when $\delta_i=0$, otherwise it is not exact).
+We show the primal convex program on the left, which we denote by {\mcp}, and the corresponding dual convex program on the right.
+The variables $x_{ij}$ denote the amount of item $j$ that bidder $i$ wins.

-The dual variables $\beta_i, p_j$ correspond to constraints (\ref{eq:utility}) and (\ref{eq:supply}), respectively.
-They can be interpreted as follows: $\beta_i$ is the inverse bang-per-buck: $\min_{j:x_{ij}>0}\frac{p_j}{v_{ij}}$ for buyer $i$, and $p_j$ is the price of good $j$.

 The leftover budget is denoted by $\delta_i$, it arises from the dual program: it is the dual variable for the dual constraint $\beta_i \leq 1$, which constrains bidder $i$ to paying at most a cost-per-utility rate of $1$.

-See \citet{cole2017convex} for the dual.
+The dual variables $\beta_i$, $p_j$ correspond to constraints \eqref{eq:utility} and \eqref{eq:supply}, respectively.
+They can be interpreted as follows: $\beta_i$ is the inverse bang-per-buck: $\min_{j : x_{ij}>0}\frac{p_j}{v_{ij}}$ for buyer $i$, and $p_j$ is the price of good~$j$.

 We now show via Fenchel duality that {\mcp} computes an {\fppe}.
 Informally, the result follows because $\beta_i$ specifies a single utility rate per bidder, duality guarantees that any item allocated to $i$ has exactly rate $\beta_i$, and thus since {\mcp} is known to compute a competitive equilibrium we have shown that it computes an \erce.
-Theorem~\ref{thm:erce iff fppe} then gives the result. \begin{theorem} An optimal solution to {\mcp} corresponds to a \fppe with pacing multiplier $\alpha_i = \beta_i$ and allocation $x_{ij}$, and vice versa. \end{theorem}
+Theorem~\ref{thm:erce iff fppe} then gives the result. \begin{theorem} An optimal solution to {\mcp} corresponds to an \fppe with pacing multiplier $\alpha_i = \beta_i$ and allocation $x_{ij}$, and vice versa. \end{theorem}